-This is an example of a Java XML provider that uses Pact, Pactflow and Travis CI to ensure that it is compatible with the expectations its consumers have of it.
+This is an example of a Java XML provider that uses Pact, PactFlow and GitHub Actions to ensure that it is compatible with the expectations its consumers have of it.

 The project uses a Makefile to simulate a very simple build pipeline with two stages - test and deploy.